marknorrapscm/serverless-media-portal/README.md

 <a name="section-3"></a>

 ## ⭐ 3.
 Build and deploy the frontend

+With the frontend's environment variables set and the backend deployed, we are ready to build and deploy the frontend.

 If you haven't already, navigate to the `/frontend` directory and run: